DeepMicroscopy/FELIX/study_data/Readme.txt

 Artist: Link to the photographer of the image

-License: License of the Image
+License: Current license of the image

 Variable names and values in subject-level dataset: